The Inner Journey

-1. My work is somatically based which means I include a body in the healing process.
+1. My work is somatically based which means I include the body in the healing process.
 Our bodies carry our emotional wounds and also the truth of who we are.
 Body has its own natural wisdom to heal and with a right guidance we can integrate and “digest” our painful experiences.
 I follow principles of somatic trauma therapy of how to effectively work with the body and nervous system.

 2. While working with individual clients or groups I place the utmost importance on creating a container of safety and trust.
-This is the only way we can enter difficult situations together and work through the deep and vulnerable issues.
+This is the only way we can enter difficult situations together and work through deep and vulnerable issues.

 3. I include Imagination and Expressive Arts in a healing process as a tool for clients to enter their experiences in a gentle and manageable way.
 It creates a way to be present with them and to build a bridge to what was disconnected in their lives.

 4. All of the methods I use work with the subjective experience of the client as it presents itself in the "here and now."

 5. My work is based on a systemic approach.
 Our family is a system.
 Similarly a single client is a complex system that has its own intelligence of self-organizing and integrating.